newhousenl/ptgui_localization/README.md

 Then upload the locally committed changes to your GitHub account by clicking Push Origin at the top.

 Finally, create a Pull Request to send us your changes.
 In GitHub Desktop, select Branch | Create Pull Request.
 This will open GitHub in your web browser.
 Click on the green Create Pull Request button.
 You can (optionally) leave a comment, then press the Create Pull Request button a second time to complete the pull request.
 Your changes have now been sent to us.
 You will receive a notification from GitHub once we have merged your changes.

+## Sending us your changes

+If using Git and GitHub sounds too complicated, just send us your changes by email!
+We're happy with all contributions.
+Please send the modified .nhloc file to support@ptgui.com.

 Thanks!